Jean-Marc Varaut

-Jean-Marc Varaut (18 February 1933 - 26 May 2005) was a French lawyer.
+Jean-Marc Varaut (/fr/; 18 February 1933 - 26 May 2005) was a French lawyer who was elected in 1996 a member of the Académie des Sciences Morales et Politiques.

-He was the lawyer of Maurice Papon, a member of Phillipe Petain's Vichy government who collaborated with the Nazis in the deportation of Jews in the Gironde region.
+He was the lawyer of Maurice Papon in his 19971998 trial, a member of Philippe Pétain's Vichy government who collaborated with the Nazis in the deportation of Jews in the Gironde department.

+His son Alexandre Varaut is a Member of the European Parliament.